babelpainterwell/Attention_Detector/README.md

 ## Real-Time Detection

-- By leveraging OpenCV, our system can operate in real-time to determine whether a person is focused on the camera.
+- By leveraging OpenCV, my system can operate in real-time to determine whether a person is focused on the camera.
 When attention is detected, a green block appears on the screen.
   **check the real_time_detection.ipynb file for this functionality**

 ![Test3](images/result4.png)